Redocly/redocly-cli/docs/assertions.md

     ...
 ```

-A custom rule describes the contents that the linter expects to find in your API definition.
+An assertion describes the contents that the linter expects to find in your API definition.
 During the validation process, the linter goes through your API definition and checks if its contents match the expectations.
 If something was described in an assertion, but the API definition doesn't correspond to the description, the linter shows you a warning or error message in the log.

 Pattern Property | Type | Description